Global Internship in Prague:

 Language Training: Czech language proficiency is not required in order to participate in this program.
 For interns wishing to learn some Czech during their time abroad, 20 hours of Czech lessons are included during the first two weeks of the program in conjunction with the internship placement.
 Classes are small and are offered at a variety of levels to suit interns’ needs.

-This program is open to all undergraduate students who meet the GPA requirement and who have 45 undergraduate credits completed by the start date of the program.
+This program is open to all undergraduate students who meet the GPA requirement.
 Students from all universities are eligible to participate.
 Graduate students should contact the GoIntern@gmu.edu

 to inquire about graduate GPA and credit requirements before enrolling in the program.